LeaHohmann/NAPVMI_software/README.md

 **Current functionalities:**

 - Reading out and displaying the delay values from the BNC
-- Set delays on BNC box by different increments in different time regimes
+- Set delays on BNC box by different increments in different time regime

 **Functionalities to add:**